Mouse Soup

 Mouse Soup is a 1977 picture book by noted illustrator Arnold Lobel.
-Beginning with the simple sentence "A mouse sat under a tree", the book goes on to tell the story of a mouse who has to trick Weasel from turning Mouse into Mouse Soup.
-He does that by telling stories about Bees and the Mud, Two Large Stones, The Crickets, and The Thorn Bush, and tells Weasel to put them into his soup.
-It is then assumed that Mouse got away and Weasel got stung by bees.
+Beginning with the simple sentence "A mouse sat under a tree", the book goes on to tell the story of a mouse who has to trick a weasel from turning him into mouse soup.
+He does that by telling stories about Bees and the Mud, Two Large Stones, The Crickets, and The Thorn Bush, and tells the weasel to put them into his soup.
+It is soon revealed that the mouse got away and the weasel was seriously injured.

 Plot

 A male mouse leaves his house to sit under a tree to read a book.
 While he reads, a weasel suddenly captures him.
-The weasel then takes the mouse back to his home, thinking of making Mouse Soup with the mouse.
+The weasel then takes the mouse back to his home, thinking of making mouse soup with the mouse.
 Just as the weasel puts the mouse into the pot, the rodent tells the crafty weasel that the soup will not taste good without any stories in it at all.
-The weasel does feel hungry, but agrees to let the mouse tell him four stories that will go in the pot.
+The weasel does feel hungry, but agrees to let the mouse tell him four stories that will go in the pot, all of which features a mouse as a main or side character.